 Return of Federal Title IV aid policy

-Cancellation of unearned aid - a federal requirement
+Cancellation of unearned federal aid is a federal requirement.

-If you withdraw from all of your courses for any reason, you may be required to repay a portion of your aid to the university.
+If you withdraw from all of your courses, you may be required to repay a portion of your aid to the university.

 - We are required to determine the amount of aid you have earned based on the last day you attended.